isan0786/isan0786/README.md

 </a>

-I'm a Toronto (🇨🇦🍁) based Senior Data Engineer with a background in Data Engineering and Statistics.🤓 .
+I'm a Toronto (🇨🇦🍁) based Lead Data Engineer with a background in Data Engineering and Statistics.🤓 .
 I have extensive experience designing end-to-end solutions from Algorithms, ETL pipelines and Big Datasets to optimize workflows and big data challenges in the financial space.🤖

 <img align="right" src="https://ishananand.ca/assets/img/portfolio/avatar.gif" width="200" height="180" alt="Ishan Anand GIF">